14 August 2019 | Analysis

 Stanford University launched Stanford Biodesign in 2000 as a multidisciplinary educational programme dedicated to the training of aspiring medical technology innovators.
 It was the brainchild of Dr. Paul Yock, a cardiologist, and bioengineer who runs Stanford's Byers Center for Biodesign.

-To date, Stanford Byers Center for Biodesign having launched more than 50 companies, and impacted over 2.7 million patients worldwide.
+To date, Stanford Byers Center for Biodesign has launched more than 50 companies, and impacted over 2.7 million patients worldwide.
 Impressed with what this program has done for the US MedTech ecosystem, Agency for Science, Technology and Research (A*STAR), the Economic Development Board (EDB) and Stanford University jointly launched The Singapore-Stanford Biodesign (SSB) now renamed as Singapore Biodesign (SB) Programme in 2010.
 Nearly a decade since its conception, we look at how this program has impacted Asia's health tech.

 A Launchpad for health tech innovation